jinghuazhao/INF/doc/logp.md

 which are 1.660579603192917090365313727164e-86858901 and -400000021.6448521764816015432890, respectively.

 We can conclude that the order of magnitude is the same 86858901 even with such a big z, the base making the slight difference.
-In reality, there might well not be z score!!
+In reality, there might well not be such a huge z score!!